zju3dv/LoFTR/README.md

 Discussions about the paper are welcomed in the [discussion panel](https://github.com/zju3dv/LoFTR/discussions).

+:thinking: **FAQ**

+1. Undistorted images from D2Net are not available anymore.
+   For a temporal alternative, please use the undistorted images provided by the MegaDepth_v1 (should be downloaded along with the required depth files).
+We numerically compared these images and only found very subtle difference.

 :triangular_flag_on_post: **Updates**
 - Check out [QuadTreeAttention](https://github.com/Tangshitao/QuadTreeAttention), a new attention machanism that improves the efficiency and performance of LoFTR with less demanding GPU requirements for training.
 - :white_check_mark: Integrated to [Huggingface Spaces](https://huggingface.co/spaces) with [Gradio](https://github.com/gradio-app/gradio).
 See [Gradio Web Demo](https://huggingface.co/spaces/akhaliq/Kornia-LoFTR)